Dale Spender

 Dale Spender (22 September 1943 – 21 November 2023) was an Australian feminist scholar, teacher, writer and consultant.
 In 1983, Dale Spender was co-founder of and editorial advisor to Pandora Press, the first of the feminist imprints devoted solely to non-fiction, committed, according to The New York Times, to showing that "women were the mothers of the novel and that any other version of its origin is but a myth of male creation".
 She was the series editor of Penguin's Australian Women's Library from 1987.
 Spender's work is "a major contribution to the recovery of women writers and theorists and to the documentation of the continuity of feminist activism and thought".

-In the 1996 Australia Day honours, Spender was appointed Member of the Order of Australia "for service to the community as a writer and researcher in the field of equality of opportunity and equal status for women".

-Early life
+Early life and education

 Dale Spender was born in Newcastle, New South Wales, Australia, on 22 September 1943.
-She was a niece of the politician Percy Spender and crime writer Jean Spender.
-She was the eldest of three children.
-She attended the Burwood Girls High School in Sydney and she was a Kodak girl.
+She was a great-niece of the politician Percy Spender and crime writer Jean Spender.
+Dale was the eldest of three children.
+She attended Burwood Girls High School in Sydney and she was a Kodak Girl.

+She earned her MA from Sydney University and her PhD from the University of London.

+Career

-In the late 1960s, as an MA graduate from Sydney University, she taught English and history at Meadowbank Boys High School, in Sydney's north-western suburbs.
-She also taught English literature at Dapto High School.
-She started lecturing at James Cook University in 1974, before going to live in London, where she studied for a PhD at the University of London and published her research as the book Man Made Language in 1980.
+In the late 1960s, as an MA graduate, she taught English and history at a boys' high school in Sydney's north-western suburbs and English literature at a co-educational high school.
+She started lecturing at James Cook University in 1974, before moving to London, where she published her PhD research as the book Man Made Language in 1980.
 In London, she joined the Fawcett Society, the organisation named after women's suffrage pioneer Millicent Garrett Fawcett.